 - a protest or picket is being held

 - a mass participation sporting event is being held outdoors (such as a marathon, triathlon or cycle race)

 - the celebration of a marriage or civil partnership, or the life of a deceased person (but only for such times as they are being used for those purposes)

 The following people will not need to provide evidence to enter a venue or event

 - people working, volunteering or performing in the venues

 Enforcement powers and principles of enforcement

-The Coronavirus Regulations set out a specific and separate system for enforcing regulation 16, 17 and 17A.
-This provides that enforcement officers from local authorities can require certain (specified) measures to be taken in relation to premises, and they can if necessary close them.
-Closure can be required either because specified measures aren’t subsequently taken or because the breach of the requirements is sufficiently serious to justify closing a premises immediately or with only very limited notice.
+The Coronavirus Regulations set out a specific and separate system for enforcing regulation 16.
+This provides that enforcement officers from local authorities can require measures to be taken in relation to premises, and they can if necessary close them.
+Closure can be required either because reasonable measures aren’t subsequently taken or because the breach of the requirements is sufficiently serious to justify closing a premises immediately or with only very limited notice.

 The enforcement system is set out in Schedules 8 and 9 to the Coronavirus Regulations and is based on the issue of a “Premises Improvement Notice” or a “Premises Closure Notice” or both, depending on the circumstances.